-New graduates entering the profession need to be flexible in terms of geographical location and/or the type of work they want as competition for vacancies is usually intense.
+New graduates entering the profession need to be flexible in terms of geographical location and the type of work that they want as competition for vacancies is usually intense.

-If you wish to progress within the profession it may be necessary, while at the beginning of your career, to study for qualifications accredited by the Chartered Institute of Personnel and Development (CIPD).
+If you wish to progress within the profession it may be necessary, while at the beginning of your career, to study for qualifications accredited by the CIPD.
 Some employers might sponsor you to study towards qualifying for CIPD membership and allow study leave but this depends on the individual employer.
 The exact qualification for which you study depends on your role and educational background.

 The CIPD offers HR qualifications at foundation, intermediate and advanced level.
 These qualifications include a range of optional units allowing learners to specialise in areas relevant to their career development needs.
 For further information, see CIPD Qualifications.

 The training available to achieve membership of the CIPD is delivered through accredited universities and colleges throughout the UK and may be completed through a variety of study methods, depending on your location.